Confuzu/CivitAI_Image_grabber/README.md

           Enter timeout value (in seconds):
           Choose image quality (1 for SD, 2 for HD):
+          Allow re-downloading of images already tracked (1 for Yes, 2 for No) [default: 2]:
           Choose mode (1 for username, 2 for model ID, 3 for tag search):
           Mode 3
           Enter tags (comma-separated): TAG